UnGuZartex/Blockr/Documentation/UseCases.md

 4b.
 When the robot's position is changed to an invalid place in the Game World
  1. The system shows a failure message to the user.

 5a.
-The robot did not reach the goal
+When the robot did not reach the goal
  1. The system shows a failure message to the user.